Streaming modes — API reference

 "tasks" | Task start / result events (id, name, input, triggers / id, name, error, interrupts, result). | Observability dashboards. |

-"debug" | All of the above as a single wrapped DebugPayload. | Replacing prints while developing. |
+"debug" | All checkpoint + task events wrapped in a DebugPayload with step number and timestamp. | Replacing prints while developing. |

-for mode, data in graph.stream(inp, cfg, stream_mode=["updates", "messages"]): if mode == "updates": ... elif mode == "messages": token, meta = datastream(..., subgraphs=True)
+# v1 list: yields (mode, data) tuplesfor mode, data in graph.stream(inp, cfg, stream_mode=["updates", "messages"]): if mode == "updates": ... elif mode == "messages": token, meta = data

 Section titled “stream(..., subgraphs=True)”Set subgraphs=True to see events from inside child graphs.
 The leading element of each yielded tuple becomes the namespace path: